 We don’t just meet the required standards – we exceed them.
 You’ll find several things on our boats that you wouldn’t get on many others – touch-screen GPS plotter, weather station, Navtex … and of course we carry several books on different aspects of sailing for you to refer to.

-Our yachts for the 2016 season are:
+Our yachts for this season are:

 Philip is an elegant 2003 Bavaria 44.
 The Bavaria 44 was the first Bavaria to be given a sharper look and better performance.